xeekworx/autoversion/README.md

 CONFIGURING VISUAL STUDIO (C/C++)
 -----------------------------------
 You can configure your Visual Studio project to run autoversion every time the project is built by following these instructions.
-Note that these instructions are assuming that your project is a C/C++ one, other language projects could have very different configuration windows.
+Note that these instructions assumes your project is C/C++, other language projects will have different configurations.

  1. Right click on your project and select "Properties" or press ALT + ENTER with the project selected.
  2. Make sure the *Configuration* dropdown is set to "All Configurations" and that *Platform* is set to "All Platforms".